kubos/kubos/docs/mission-dev/mission-needs.rst

 ~~~

 The OBC housekeeping application should ensure the OBC itself and the critical processes are running smoothly.
-Kubos provides an `example of this application <######>`__, which cleans the telemetry database, checks file system and memory usage, and issues a test query against all known services.
-See the :doc:`example application documentation <#####>` to understand more of what it does, and what you might want to do with it or another similar application.

-..
-TODO: Update with links once the app is merged
+Some suggested tasks for this application would be:
+- Clean the telemetry database
+- Check file system and memory usage
+- Issue a test query against services

 ADCS/GPS
 ~~~~~~~~